NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ### Prioritising tech debt

-There is a lot of mileage in applying the [scout's rule](https://www.scout.org/sites/default/files/news_files/Leave%20the%20world%20a%20little%20better%20than%20you%20found%20it.pdf) as [applied to coding](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch08.html) by Uncle Bob in a practice which Martin Fowler calls [opportunistic refactoring](https://martinfowler.com/bliki/OpportunisticRefactoring.html).
+There is a lot of mileage in applying the [scout's rule](https://www.scout.org/sites/default/files/news_files/Leave%20the%20world%20a%20little%20better%20than%20you%20found%20it.pdf) as [applied to coding by Uncle Bob](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch08.html) &mdash;

+> always leave the code behind in a better state than you found it

+&mdash; a practice which Martin Fowler calls [opportunistic refactoring](https://martinfowler.com/bliki/OpportunisticRefactoring.html).
 Making time for this as part of feature work is a very effective way to make incremental improvements to a codebase over time.
+Of course, sometimes you uncover issues which are just to big to tackle as part of an individual feature.

-For more substantial issues, it can be useful to apply a little more structure to help with the difficult job of judging the value of fixing any given bit of technical debt.
+For these more substantial issues, it can be useful to apply a little more structure to help with the difficult job of judging the value of fixing any given bit of technical debt.
 It is helpful to focus on the impact that each bit of tech debt is having by considering aspects such as those listed in [Benefits &mdash; Control technical debt](#control-technical-debt).
 The score for each of those aspects will depend on how heavily that part of the system is worked on.
 By summing the individual scores for each of those aspects you can derive a measure of the total impact, which conveniently also works as a measure of the value of fixing it.

 So: `value = bugs + delays + uncertainty + unhappiness`, which can be fed into Weighted Shortest Job First prioritisation as above.

-Visualising your tech debt using an approach like [quality views](https://blog.colinbreck.com/using-quality-views-to-communicate-software-quality-and-evolution/) can help facilitate conversations about tech debt and where to focus efforts.
+Visualising your tech debt using an approach like Colin Breck's [quality views](https://blog.colinbreck.com/using-quality-views-to-communicate-software-quality-and-evolution/) can help facilitate conversations about tech debt and where to focus efforts.

 ![Quality View](quality-view.svg)
 [Image by Colin Breck]